Rochester-Biomedical-DS/Hackathon-Summer-2024/README.md

 # University of Rochester Biomedical Data Science Hackathon Summer 2024
 Welcome to the landing page for the hackathon.
-The data are now released.
-All important information will appear here.
+The competition is now over and final scores are now posted.

  Please make sure each individual competing on your team is fully registered.
-To compete for a prize, you must supply your University of Rochester e-mail address.
+To receive a prize, you must supply your University of Rochester e-mail address.
 All teams scoring better than random will receive a participation prize.
 1st and 2nd place winning teams in each division will get a cash prize (see below).

-Registration of new teams is now closed.
-Teams can consist of up to 4 people and you made add members through 8/13. **All team members must submit their own registration form to compete for prizes.** To finish your team registration or to register for an existing team, use this [google form](https://forms.gle/xVYZeegK4hSVtm3F8).
+ **All team members must submit their own registration form to receive prizes.** To finish your team registration or to register for an existing team, use this [google form](https://forms.gle/xVYZeegK4hSVtm3F8).

 # Logistics